garrandall/popular-music-data/tracks/party-like-a-rockstar-shop-boyz.md

   rank: 46
   ranking_list: Billboard Hot 100
   start_date: '2007-09-29'
+release_year: 2007
+runtime: 253466
 ---
 Y-y-yeah!
 Y-y-yeah!
 Y-y-yeah!
 Y-y-yeah!
-(T-t-t-totally duuuude!)
+(Totally dude!)

 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)

 I'm on a money makin mission but I party like a rock star Flyin' down 20 lookin' good in my hot car